fersatgit/IWFCam/README.md

-This tool allows you to use flexible camera, shown on picture below over WiFi.
+This tool allows you to use flexible camera BZ-W11Q (see picture below) over WiFi.
 Supports only direct connection.
 Writed in Delphi 7.
 <h2>System Requirements</h2>
 <table>
 <tr><td>Operating system<td>Windows 7 or newer